 Epidemiologic assessments of cancer cases

-The CSHO shared resource analyzes cancer incidence data collected by the Pennsylvania Cancer Registry for the Pennsylvania Department of Health.
+The COE shared resource analyzes cancer incidence data collected by the Pennsylvania Cancer Registry for the Pennsylvania Department of Health.
 It currently has access to data on Pennsylvania cancer cases diagnosed from 2010 through 2015.
-CSHO works with the investigator to define cancer type, stage, grade, histology, and related tumor characteristics.
+COE works with the investigator to define cancer type, stage, grade, histology, and related tumor characteristics.
 Learn more about epidemiologic assessments.

 Community Health Worker program

 The Community Health Worker program equips trusted members of medically underserved communities to educate women about the importance of regular breast exams and mammography.
 The program has expanded to include cervical and colorectal cancer screening, as well as physical activity and balanced nutrition.
 Learn more about the Community Health Worker program.